cyyy21/p1-web-dev-portfolio/README.md

 The "About" section gives a brief overview of who I am and my expertise.
 It highlights my capabilities in creating interactive and responsive web designs.
 It also includes some fun facts about me, like being a fan of rock music.

-## Skills

-In the "Skills" section, you'll find a list of technologies I'm proficient in, including HTML, CSS, JavaScript, Git, Python, Node.js, and databases.
-These skills enable me to build engaging and functional web applications.

 ## Works

 The "Works" section showcases a couple of my projects.
-It includes a simple calculator and a snake game, both built using JavaScript.
+It includes a simple calculator and a snake game (dummy project ), calculator built using JavaScript.
 These projects highlight my ability to create interactive applications and implement essential programming concepts.

 ## Contact